Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

 ### Create Secret for HuggingFace Token

 In a Snowsight SQL Worksheet or SnowSQL, run the below SQL commands to create a SECRET for your HuggingFace Token.
-Be sure to update `<YOUR_HF_TOKEN>` with your personal token before running.
-The token will be passed as an environmetn variable in the containerized service to download the desired LLM model from HuggingFace.
+Be sure to update <`YOUR_HF_TOKEN`> with your personal token before running.
+The token will be passed as an environment variable in the containerized service to download the desired LLM model from HuggingFace.

 ```SQL
  USE ROLE CONTAINER_USER_ROLE;